catleeball/ling566-acronyms/README.md

 A glossary of acronyms for _"Syntactic Theory: A Formal Introduction"_ (Sag, Wasow, Bender, 1999) and other terms encountered UW LING 566.
 In the sources column, if a page is specified without a source, it refers to _"Syntactic Theory"_.

+Note that Appendix A (starting on pg.
+491) lists features, types, grammar rules, etc.

 Please feel free to edit this and send a PR!

 ---